-In our example, the father is back from the journey and making his daughter a really unordinary gift – a cloud.
-In the final scene we see a home, a family, their little cloud and the Three Mobile logo.
-The point is very simple – Three Mobile will help you make a gift for your family.
+In our example, the father is back from the journey and making his daughter an unordinary gift – a cloud.
+In the final scene, we see a home, a family, their little cloud and the Three Mobile logo.
+The point is straightforward – Three Mobile will help you make a gift for your family.

 Why is history stronger than facts?

-As humans we created so that we react more to the story of a particular person than to impersonal facts.
-It’s the basic thing of our mind, and it’s not going away.
+As humans, we created so that we react more to the story of a particular person than to cold facts.
+It’s the primary thing of our mind, and it’s not going away.

 It is the ability to identify ourselves with another person that makes us watch movies and TV series, donate money for charity, read books and discuss news.
 Now you understand why history is stronger than any facts.